 5 – Change Your Bed

 Beds are usually just at the right height where we can sit on them without barely moving.
 Sure, it feels great, but it is another crutch for our laziness!
 The easiest thing to change is to get rid of the frame and box springs and put your mattress on the floor.
 Better yet, give up your mattress and invest in a more natural bed, such as a traditional Japanese Futon, which is known to help back problems.
-Another option is to contact a local futon maker, I had mine custom made with wool wrapped around an organic cotton core and they are comfortable for our family.
 Others like to sleep in hammocks and find the regular motion comforting.
 Find what works for your body!

 Create a Play Area